Jafargulu agha Javanshir: Poetry

 Rivalry between two poets grew especially worse following Mehdigulu's death in 1845 and Jafargulu's wish to marry his widow Badir Jahan Begüm and cousin Khurshidbanu Natavan to his son Hidayat agha (1821–1888).
 Zakir further accused him of overtaxing people, causing poverty in Karabakh.
 Hatred worsened when Zakir's son-in-law Ali bey Fuladov was forced to pay 10-fold of the debt he owed to Jafargulu.
 Events culminated when Jafargulu raided Zakir's village Khindiristan with 700 soldiers in name of searching for Zakir's fugitive nephew Behbud, arresting his 23-year-old son Najafgulu and 20-year-old nephew Iskander in addition to his 19 relatives.
 Zakir's other nephew was shot dead, while Zakir himself was forced to be exiled to Baku.

 His other critics included Muhammad agha Mujtahidzadeh and Ashiq Peri.
 The latter was from Maralyan village - owned by Jafargulu - and criticized his immoral behaviour and overall general character.

 Personality

-He enjoyed Popular support, with about 700 soldiers always in his infantry, though when critique of him or the Karabakh Khanate was raised, he would sometimes lead them in looting and raiding the city or village where it came from.
+He enjoyed Popular support, with about 700 soldiers always in his infantry – when critique of him or the Karabakh Khanate was raised, he would sometimes lead them in looting and raiding the city or village where it came from.
 He was frequently described as being extremely tall, towering over most of the Imperial Russian Army, and was said to have had reddish hair.

-Much of his poetry consists of attacks against other aristocrats, especially Islamic judges, but also features him lamenting death and the decline of the Karabakh Khanate, as well as self-praise in which he compares his kingship to that of Jamshid, and his ideals to those of Plato, and some flirtatious exchanges with Ashiq Peri.
+Much of his poetry consists of attacks against other aristocrats, especially Islamic judges, but also features him lamenting death and the decline of the Karabakh Khanate, as well as self-praise in which he compares his kingship to that of Jamshid, and his ideals to those of Plato, as well some flirtatious exchanges with Ashiq Peri.
 He also wrote many Meykhana-like Ghazals.